 To identify the key sustainability aspects arising from our business activities and operations in 2021, we conducted an extensive materiality analysis according to the requirements of GRI 101.
+The dual materiality analysis in line with the ESRS is scheduled for 2024.

 In 2020, we took the first step by compiling a longlist of sustainability aspects and then distilling them into a shortlist.
 The longlist included more than 80 topics from all ESG (environmental, social, governance) areas.
 The topics were discussed in two workshops attended by internal stakeholders (one adopting an inside-out approach, the other working outside-in) based on industry guidelines, comparable sustainability reports, and with guidance from a sustainability consultancy retained by Unite.
 The results were clustered and an initial selection carried out.
-This resulted in a shortlist comprising nine sustainability aspects for business operations and an additional nine for business activities, forming the basis for the materiality analysis in 2021.
+This resulted in a shortlist comprising nine sustainability aspects for business operations and business activities, forming the basis for the materiality analysis in 2021.